Thoughtscript/python_api_2023/README.md

 > This mirrors research into how one might try to ***teach*** a computer logic ***rather than just stipulate how logic works*** like we do within programming languages.
 Read more [here](backend/ml/README.md).

 1. **Negation**
+    * "NOT" - Reverses the truth value of the supplied expression.
     * Supply sequences of `0,0` (`False`) or `1,1` (`True`)
     * Will reject any invalid pair (e.g. - `1,0`, `0,1`)
     * Each result will contain two parts with each entry in the first mapped to the result in the second by same index: